TatianaTylosky/launch-your-first-website/guide.md

         }
     ```

-3. You're now able to center the footer text.
-Add the ".content-footer" class to the same selector used for text-aligning code in your header.
-Your code should look like this:
+3. Add the `.content-footer` class to the same selector used for text-aligning code in your header to center the footer text.

     ```css
     .masthead-intro,